|Average mass: ||90 kg

 Mants breathe by rhythmic flexing of their abdomen like a set of bellows, forcing air through spiracles into the Mant's lungs and then back out again.
 The abdomen also contains the Mant's digestive system and the line of multiple hearts that pump its blood.

-The thorax of a Mant houses its brain and one of its hearts, but is mostly taken up by muscle.
+The thorax of a Mant houses one of its hearts, but is mostly taken up by muscle.
 All of its major limbs connect to the thorax, even though many of the legs reach back under the abdomen.

 Each of a Mant's eye paddles has one primary eye providing high resolution vision, and six smaller eyes for wide angle vision.